alpacahq/user-docs/content/broker-functions/orders/_index.md

   accepted if it is received before 9:15AM (ET).
 The order can be cancelled after 9:15AM, but it cannot be edited.
 After 9:28AM, OPG orders cannot be edited or cancelled.
-Any unfilled orders after opening of the market will be cancelled (appears as "rejected" in your dashboard).
+Any unfilled orders after opening of the market will be cancelled.
+If you submit OPG orders during the market hours, it will appear as "rejected" in your dashboard.

 ## Order Lifecycle